kartotherian/kartotherian/packages/tilerator/README.md

 ```
 http://localhost:6534/cleanup/failed/15
 ```
-This tells Tilerator to move all jobs from active to inactive, even if they were just updated (you did stop the workers, right?), and also to break up all jobs into 5 parts if the job's estimated completion time is more than 30 minutes (1/2 of an hour).
-The original job will be shortened to the 10% of whatever was left to do.

 cleanup accept these parameters:
 * updateSources - if true, will update the sources of all the matching jobs